eolamijuwon/DemogRaphic-Methods-and-Data-Analysis-with-R/2020/Workshops/DemogRaphic Research and Data Analysis/README.md

 For the session, you will be required to have R and Rstudio installed on your computer.
 If you are still to download/install R [[click here](https://cloud.r-project.org/)] or [[here](https://rstudio.com/products/rstudio/download/)] to download RStudio

-## Outline of Workshop
+# Outline of Workshop

-# Day 1: Introduction
+## Day 1: Introduction to Demographic Data Analysis

 - Introduction to R (syntax, packages {tidyverse}) and RStudio - editor
 - Data handling: import/export data to/from R
 - Basic operations: assigning
 - Basic demographic measures: Rates (Fertility rates), probabilities and proportions

-# Day 2: Demographic Data Analysis

 - Life expectancy
 - Migration Expectancy
 - Standardization of demographic measure
 - Daily Review

-# Day 3: Data Visualization
+## Day 2: Data Visualization

 - Recap
 - Introduction to Data visualization in R